 CG Group Radio Stations and the VHF National Distress System

 The Coast Guard also operates high seas communication stations used to communicate with ships throughout the Atlantic and Pacific Ocean and provide a variety of services to the maritime public.
 Services include watchkeeping for distress and safety calls, and maritime safety information broadcasts.
-Five transmit and receive facilities are remoted to two Communications Area Master Stations at Pt.
-Reyes CA and Chesapeake VA.
-The Communications Station in Kodiak AK operates independently.
-High frequency (HF) high seas communications facilities are located at Guam (partially remoted to Pt.
-Reyes), Kodiak AK, Honolulu HI (remoted to Pt.
-Reyes), Point Reyes CA, New Orleans LA (remoted to Chesapeake), Chesapeake VA, Miami FL (remoted to Chesapeake), and Boston (remoted to Chesapeake).
-CAMSPAC and CAMSLANT both have a toll-free telephone number for mariners to use when asking about safety services.
-CAMSPAC's toll free number is 877-662-4636 or 1-877-NMC-INFO.
-CAMSLANT's toll-free number is 1 800 742-8519.
+Six transmit and receive facilities are remoted to Communications Command (COMMCOM) at Chesapeake VA.
+Watchkeeping at the Communications Station in Kodiak AK is performed locally.
+High frequency (HF) high seas communications facilities are located at Guam, Kodiak AK, Honolulu HI, Point Reyes CA, New Orleans LA, Chesapeake VA, Miami FL, and Boston.
+COMMCOM has a toll-free telephone number for mariners to use when asking about safety services.
+Their toll-free number is 1-800-742-8519.

 Global Maritime Distress & Safety System